 Top 10 Software Private Equity Investors

-Aventis Advisors For Founders
+Aventis Advisors M&A Advisory for Founders

 As a founder in Central and Eastern Europe (CEE), selling your business is a significant milestone.
 Whether you’re exploring your options or have received a private equity offer, understanding the terms—like equity stake, investment type, and timeline—is crucial.

 Private equity firms in CEE typically offer strong support, working with you rather than taking over.
 But to truly maximize your exit, partnering with the right advisor is key.
 That’s where we, Aventis Advisors, come in.
+We are a Polish M&A advisor specializing in technology and growth companies across CEE.

 We understand that these decisions are deeply personal, and we’re here to support you every step of the way.
 We know this region inside and out, and we’ve helped founders like you not just sell their businesses but do so in a way that maximizes value.

-We’ve successfully guided deals, like the sale of CK Source to a top U.S. investor, by creating competitive bidding processes that drive value.
+We’ve successfully guided deals, like the sale of CKSource to a top U.S. investor, by creating competitive bidding processes that drive value.